kunansy/CheckDependencyUpdates/README.md

 # DependencyUpdates

-Check is there an update of the required package
+Check is there an update of the required packages